naglaa77/Learn-next-js-15/README.md

 ##########################################################################

-📚 Episode 07 - How to Create Routes and Navigate Between Pages in Next.js 15
+# ## 🎬 Episode 07 - How to Create Routes in Next.js 15

 In this episode, we will learn: